Jens Spahn: Germany's third COVID wave appears to be 'broken' | DW | 07.05.2021

 From Saturday, they would no longer have to abide by curfews or limits on social contacts, even though Berlin's mayor Michael Müller admitted that it was going to be "difficult to check" that the curbs are lifted only to those who fall under these categories.

 After a stuttering start, Germany's vaccination program has been gathering pace.
-On April 29 alone, more than 1 million people were vaccinated and almost a third of the population had received at least one dose as of Friday.
+On April 29 alone, more than 1 million people got vaccinated — and almost a third of the population had received at least one dose as of Friday.

 Meanwhile, Germany's health ministry said on Thursday that it was aiming to offer COVID-19 vaccines to all children aged 12 and over by the end of August, once a shot is approved for younger people by the European Medicines Agency.